ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 The word is case sensitive and if you want to check out a composite word, you need to use underscores instead of blanks.
 So `:word TV_star`.

+Shows a limited number of facts involving the word, and an optional 2nd argument of a count of facts can limit or expand how many are shown.

+### `:fact apple`
+Given a word, this displays facts which have that as one of the fields.
+The word is case sensitive and if you want to check out a composite word, you need to use underscores instead of blanks.
+So `:word TV_star`.
+If the word is a fact set id like @1, then all facts in that set are displayed.

+Shows a limited number of facts involving the word, and an optional 2nd argument of a count of facts can limit or expand how many are shown.

 ### `:dualupper`
 Lists words that have multiple upper-case spellings.
 Ideally there would be only one such spelling.